isabella232/odyssey/packages/docs/type-test.md

   <li>Ort Cloud</li>
 </ul>

-<p>Stirred by starlight white dwarf something incredible is waiting to be known hundreds of thousands descended from astronomers bits of moving fluff.
-Hearts of the stars something incredible is waiting to be known white dwarf the ash of stellar alchemy inconspicuous motes of rock and gas citizens of distant epochs. </p>
+Stirred by starlight white dwarf something incredible is waiting to be known hundreds of thousands descended from astronomers bits of moving fluff.
+Hearts of the stars something incredible is waiting to be known white dwarf the ash of stellar alchemy inconspicuous motes of rock and gas citizens of distant epochs.

-<h5>This is 5th level heading</h5>
+##### This is 5th level heading

-<p>Dream of the mind's eye <a href="#">another world</a> with pretty stories for which there's little good <kbd>evidence</kbd> Apollonius of Perga something incredible is waiting to be known paroxysm of global death.
-The sky calls to us <code>Flatland</code> extraordinary claims require extraordinary evidence <del>extraordinary</del> claims require extraordinary evidence astonishment brain is the seed of intelligence.</p>
+Dream of the mind's eye <a href="#">another world</a> with pretty stories for which there's little good <kbd>evidence</kbd> Apollonius of Perga something incredible is waiting to be known paroxysm of global death.
+The sky calls to us <code>Flatland</code> extraordinary claims require extraordinary evidence <del>extraordinary</del> claims require extraordinary evidence astonishment brain is the seed of intelligence.

 <address>
   <a href="mailto:press@okta.com">press@okta.com</a><br>
   <a href="tel:+18887227871">(888) 722-7871</a>
 </address>

-<p>Sea of Tranquility hearts of <em>the stars</em> extraordinary claims require extraordinary evidence network of <ins>wormholes dispassionate</ins> extraterrestrial observer hearts of the stars. </p>
+Sea of Tranquility hearts of <em>the stars</em> extraordinary claims require extraordinary evidence network of <ins>wormholes dispassionate</ins> extraterrestrial observer hearts of the stars.

-<h6>This is 6th level heading</h6>
+###### This is 6th level heading

 <pre>White dwarf explorations culture Sea of Tranquility inconspicuous motes of rock and gas bits of moving fluff.
 As a patch of light cosmos trillion rich in mystery ship of the imagination Jean-François Champollion.</pre>

 <p><pre>This is the same &lt;pre&gt; in a &lt;p&gt; for testing margin collapse and max-widths.
 White dwarf explorations culture Sea of Tranquility inconspicuous motes of rock and gas bits of moving fluff.
 As a patch of light cosmos trillion rich in mystery ship of the imagination Jean-François Champollion.</pre></p>

-<p>Vastness is bearable only <s>through</s> love tingling of the spine hydrogen atoms gathered by <strong>gravity</strong> Orion's sword the only <sub>home</sub> we've <sup>ever</sup> known.
-Something incredible is waiting to be known the <var>ash</var> of stellar alchemy the sky calls to us the <abbr>sky</abbr> calls to us courage of our questions the only home we've ever known? </p>
+Vastness is bearable only <s>through</s> love tingling of the spine hydrogen atoms gathered by <strong>gravity</strong> Orion's sword the only <sub>home</sub> we've <sup>ever</sup> known.
+Something incredible is waiting to be known the <var>ash</var> of stellar alchemy the sky calls to us the <abbr>sky</abbr> calls to us courage of our questions the only home we've ever known?

 <hr>

-<h1>This is the 1st heading with block</h1>
+# This is the 1st heading with block

 <div class="ods-form">This is just some copy.</div>

-<h2>This is the 2nd heading with block</h2>
+## This is the 2nd heading with block

 <div class="ods-form">
   <fieldset class="ods-fieldset">